ESR-NZ/Training/Rhys_Toolbox/00_SAM_and_BAM_formats/ReadME.md

 ### Final notes

 This tutorial uses example paired-end short-read sequencing data from our phylogenomic study of *Chlamydia psittaci* sequence type (ST)24.
-If you're interested in this data, then please consider reading our publication:
+I invite you to read our publication if you find this data intriguing:

 &emsp; **White RT**, Jelocnik M, Klukowski N, Haque MH, Sarker S. The first genomic insight into *Chlamydia psittaci* sequence type (ST)24 from a healthy captive psittacine host in Australia demonstrates evolutionary proximity with strains from psittacine, human, and equine hosts. *Veterinary Microbiology* 2023;109704 doi: [10.1016/j.vetmic.2023.109704](https://doi.org/10.1016/j.vetmic.2023.109704)